Hidden in plain sight just south of the University of Arizona campus, Panda House bears an inconspicuous name and facade.

-Hidden in plain sight at 1118 E. 6th St. just south of the University of Arizona campus, Panda House bears an inconspicuous name and facade.
+Hidden in plain sight at 1118 E. Sixth St., just south of the University of Arizona campus, Panda House bears an inconspicuous name and facade.
 A chalkboard A-frame features a menu exclusively written in Chinese, but walk into the restaurant to see U of A paraphernalia hanging all over the walls.
 The space previously held Brew of A Sports Grill, which was previously known as Schrier’s Sports Grill (still indicated as such by the parking signs behind the building).

 U of A merchandise isn’t the only thing left over from the previous tenants — beer posters, a giant blackboard with a beer list, and the dozens of beer taps all appear out of place alongside the neon sushi sign and containers of soy sauce and hot chili oil.
 When the server was asked about the beer selection, they simply apologized for their lack of English skills and walked away after taking the food order.

 Regardless of the communication barrier, Panda House is worth visiting for two reasons: Sichuan cuisine and house-made noodles.

 Don’t let the Panda House name lead you to think of chain restaurant cloyingly-sweet dishes.
 While authentic Sichuan cuisine is complex and balanced, it’s most famous for its heat in two forms: piquant, conventionally hot peppers, and Sichuan peppercorns, which provide a tingly numbing sensation that feels like licking a battery.